kepbod/ivim/README.md

 *Key Mappings*

-* Because I have set some key mappings for more convenient typing and checking, you may be inconvenient with them at start.
-But if you get familiar with them, I'm sure you will like them.
+* Because I have set some key mappings for more convenient typing and checking, you may feel inconvenient with them at start.
+But if you get familiar with them, I'm sure you will love them.

-    You can just type `:map` in Vim to see them or visite [here](https://github.com/kepbod/vim-config/wiki/Key-Mappings).
+    You can just type `:map` in Vim to see them or click [here](https://github.com/kepbod/vim-config/wiki/Key-Mappings).

 *More Tips*